jklingsporn/coronamq/readme.md

 # Simple
 There are only three participants in CoronaMQ you have to reason about:
-1. **Worker(s)** act on new tasks added to the queue.
+1. **Worker(s)** process tasks that are added to the queue.
 Workers are bound to a label which describes the unit of work.
 There can be multiple labels (e.g. PLACE_ORDER, CHECKOUT, etc) and thus workers.
-2. The **broker** listens to additions made to the task queue and *send*s these tasks over the EventBus.
-There should only be one broker per application.
+2. The **broker** listens to inserts made to the task queue and *send*s these tasks over the EventBus.
 3. The **TaskRepository** is interacting with the queue in the database.
 You can deploy it together with the broker, but you don't have to.

 There is also the **Dispatcher**: A dispatcher can add tasks to the queue by sending a message on the EventBus.
-The dispatcher is not required as you can also dispatch tasks directly to the EventBus or even into the task-table.
+Another way to add tasks is by adding them directly into the [tasks-table](#initial-setup).

 ![Corona MQ Overview](doc/img/CoronaMQOverview.png?raw=true "Corona MQ Overview")